NAME

 If you supply an interval of 0 (which is the default), no periodic status logging is performed.
 If you supply an interval of less than 5 seconds, it is silently reset to 5 seconds.

--S facility
+- -S facility

-Specifies the syslog facility for log messages.
-The default is mail.
-See openlog for a list of valid facilities.
-You can use either the short name ("mail") or long name ("LOG_MAIL") for the facility name.
+for a list of valid facilities.
+You can use either the short name ("mail") or long name ("LOG_MAIL") for the facility name. - -E

 Specifies that the multiplexor should create an embedded Perl interpreter.
 This can improve performance dramatically.
 But see the section "EMBEDDING PERL" for more information.

--X n
+- -X n

 Specifies that the multiplexor should initiate a "tick" request every n seconds.
 This causes your filter's tick method (if defined) to be called.
 Note that you have no control over which worker executes tick.
 If all workers are busy when a tick occurs, that tick request is skipped and a warning message is logged.